 In Colossians 2:11-12 Paul alludes to infant baptism when he tells us that Baptism has replaced circumcision.
 Circumcision took place on the eighth day after birth (Genesis 17:12).
-We know that the early Christians baptized their infants on the eighth day after birth because the third Council of Carthage decreed in the year 252, "that baptism of children need not be deferred until the eighth day after birth as some maintained, but might be administered as soon as possible" (Cyprian of Carthage, Epistle 64 (59), 2).
-When someone became a Jew they were circumcised.
-And when someone becomes a Christian they are baptized: "For by one Spirit we were all baptized into one body" (1 Corinthians 12:13).
+We know that the early Christians baptized their infants on the eighth day after birth because the third Council of Carthage decreed in the year 252, that baptism of children need not be deferred until the eighth day after birth as some maintained, but might be administered as soon as possible (Cyprian of Carthage, Epistle 64:2 [A.D.
+253]).
+When someone became a Jew, they were circumcised.
+And when someone became a Christian they were baptized: "For by one Spirit we were all baptized into one body" (1 Corinthians 12:13).

 That infants can benefit spiritually is clearly seen in Luke 18:15-16: "Now they were bringing even infants to Him that He might touch them.
 And when the disciples saw it they rebuked them.
 But Jesus called them to Him saying, 'Let the children come to me, and do not hinder them, for to such belongs the kingdom of God.'"
 Mark finishes the story in his account, "And He took them in His arms and blessed them, laying His hands upon them" (Mark 10:16).